Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 No. K visa holders cannot change status in the US to another nonimmigrant visa category.

-Yes, but K visa holders must apply for employment authorization with the USCIS that serves the area where you live.
+Yes, but K holders must apply for employment authorization with the USCIS that serves the area where they live.